andymeneely/project-timber-wolf/rules/RULES.md

 ![npc](fig_npc.png)
 {:.example-right .card-portrait .rotate-right}

-A **Non-Player Character** is represented by a white pawn, a white die, and their NPC card.
+A **Non-Player Character** (NPC) is represented by a white pawn, a white die, and their NPC card.
 Your team will collaboratively decide on how the NPC spends their action each round.
 Follow any additional abilities or limitations described on the NPC card.
+NPCs do not need planning tokens.

 **Inactive NPCs**.
 Some NPCs such as Hostages and Prisoners do nothing until freed or taken.